e-Sharp/master_pom/wiki/resources.md

 # Books

-- Texturing and Modelling - A Modern Approach (third edition)
+- Texturing and Modeling - A Procedural Approach (third edition)

 # Publications